xentek/k2-hook-up/readme.txt

 = Which version of K2 do I need? =

 At least K2-RC6.
 Versions prior to this did not include the hooks necessary for this plugin to work.
+Use the [latest nightly](http://getk2.com/nightly), to ensure that all of the hooks presented will be available in your theme.

+= Does this work with K2 child themes? =

+Yes.
+For more information on K2 child themes, [check the wiki](http://code.google.com/p/kaytwo/wiki/K2ChildThemes).

 = Can I paste in PHP code? =

-<strike>Not yet.</strike> As of v1.0, the plugin has an option next to each hook's input box to indicate if the content contains PHP or not.
+As of v1.0, the plugin has an option next to each hook's input box to indicate if the content contains PHP or not.
 Just be sure to enclose your content in the proper tags: `<?php // your code goes here  ?>`.
-Code output that you want to see should be [print](http://php.net/print)'d or [echo](http://php.net/echo)'d.
+Code output that you want to see should be done via [print](http://php.net/print) or [echo](http://php.net/echo).

 = I think I'm doing it wrong.
 I put in some PHP code, checked the box, and saved it, but now nothing is showing up for that Hook, including the plain jane HTML that I put in there, too. =